The Lilac Bloomsday Association presents the 43rd running of the Lilac Bloomsday Run.

 The times associated with each color group, and the color groups themselves, aren’t determined until all the entries are in.
 Basically the computer divides the entire field into six groups based on the amount of space for each color at the start, as well as estimated finish times and other information we have available for each individual from past Bloomsdays, but that isn’t possible until all the information has been collected.

-We'll notify online entrants of their color group about a week before Bloomsday, by which time we'll have all the entries processed.
+We'll notify online entrants of their color group a few days before Bloomsday, by which time we'll have all the entries processed.
 Entrants who mail in their entries won't be able to receive notification in advance, but will find out their color group when they check in on Bloomsday weekend.

-You may read the Corporate Cup Entry Rules by clicking here.
+You can read the Corporate Cup Entry Rules by clicking here.

-If you officially entered Bloomsday, had your bib number on, and completed the course, you should show up in both online and printed results.
+If you officially entered Bloomsday, had your bib number on, and completed the course, you should show up in both online and postcard results.
 If you don't show up, it may mean:

 1) You started before your color group was authorized to start.